WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-07-04-implement-azure-functions-webjobs.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [70-532, Azure, Certification, Exam, Learning]
+description: Azure Functions is a serverless compute service that enables you to run code-on-demand without having to explicitly provision or manage infrastructure.
 ---
 Azure Functions is a serverless compute service that enables you to run code-on-demand without having to explicitly provision or manage infrastructure.
 Use Azure Function to run a script or piece of code in response to a variety of events from sources such as: